terraform-community-modules/tf_aws_ecs/README.md

 - `user_data` - The instance user data (e.g. a `cloud-init` config) to use in the `aws_launch_configuration`

 - `consul_image` - Image to use when deploying consul, defaults to the hashicorp consul image
+- `registrator_image` - Image to use when deploying registrator agent, defaults to the gliderlabs registrator:latest
-- `enable_agent` - Enable Consul Agent and Registrator tasks on each ECS Instance
+- `enable_agents` - Enable Consul Agent and Registrator tasks on each ECS Instance.
+Defaults to false

 Usage
 -----